 Jordan acknowledges that he's just starting out in his career, and "as long as I’m learning new things and feel like I'm progressing, then I'm happy.
 I love what I do and the people I work with, so it is difficult to say what my aspirations are.
 But if I had to, then I would say I would just like to work on the most interesting cases possible – which could be with the Serious Fraud Office or the National Crime Agency.
 I would also like to manage my own team one day."

 Nikki has already signed up another new member of her counter fraud team for the CFIA.
 "I would recommend anyone considering recruiting a new team member to put them on the CFIA course.
 The CIPFA training does not specifically address one area of fraud in isolation, like previous training used to do.
 Recruiting someone who undertakes the CIPFA programme is ensuring future well-trained, well-rounded investigators who could work in many organisations.
 The training offers more than I ever imagined."

 Jordan also recommends the CIPFA apprenticeship to any would-be counter fraud professionals.
 "It gives you confidence that you know what you are talking about," he says.
 "You also know that what you are doing in the role is considered best practice, and that helps you to progress cases faster and more accurately.
 It also gives you the opportunity and time to work on yourself and improve your knowledge and skills as an investigator – and you get support whenever you need."

 It will be hard work, Jordan warns.
 However, he concludes: "It is an enjoyable experience.
 Embrace the challenge – the more you put in, the more you get out."

-Our next Counter Fraud Investigator Apprenticeship intake starts in April 2023.
-Enrolment is now open, and will close on 31 January 2023.
-If you have any queries, including how to go about recruiting an apprentice, contact the apprenticeship team: email@example.com
+CIPFA has two Counter Fraud Investigator Apprenticeship intakes a year, one starting in the spring and one in the autumn.
+If you have any queries, including how to go about recruiting an apprentice, contact the apprenticeship team: firstname.lastname@example.org